What Is a Cataract?

 Tests and Diagnosis

-Cataracts can be diagnosed by your eye doctor during a dilated eye exam.
+Your eye doctor can diagnose cataracts during a dilated eye exam.
 You may also have your vision checked in different lighting conditions and with an updated glasses prescription.
 A complete eye exam is necessary to determine if anything else is contributing to your visual symptoms.

 Treatment and Drugs